Fundamental quantum limits for detecting ultrahigh frequency gravitational waves: Conclusion

 \section{Conclusion}

-In the ultra-high frequency band the universe is free of astrophysical stochastic GW foreground, which is certainly beneficial for probing promordial GWs.
+In the ultra-high frequency band the universe is free of astrophysical stochastic GW foreground, which is certainly beneficial for probing primordial GWs.
 While the discussion of best detector configurations in this band is still in the early stage, we propose an unified framework to determine the quantum-limited sensitivity on strain, including proposals with varying coupling Hamiltonian, injected quantum states and readout scheme.
 The results obtained in Fig.~\ref{fig:limits} may be considered as the most optimistic bound that can be achieved, as classical noise sources are not included.
-With these bounds, we find that testing GUT theories with phase transition temperature below $10^{10}\,\rm{GeV}$ is, in principle, allowed by future detectors in this band.
+With these bounds, we find that testing GUT theories with intermediate-scale phase transition temperature below $10^{10}\,\rm{GeV}$ is, in principle, allowed by future detectors in this band.
 Some of the domain-wall models with very large tension may also generate detectable GWs.
-Most importantly, we expect these bounds may be used to facilitate more studies on models that generate detectable GWs in the ultra-high frequency band.
+Crucially, our results provide a concrete theoretical foundation for future explorations of high-frequency GW sources, guiding both experimental strategies and theoretical investigations into early universe physics.

-While preparing the manuscript, we find a related discussion on the sensitivity limit of high frequency detectors in \cite{dagnolo2024classical}, restricted to the linear measurement in the ideal lossless case.
+While preparing the manuscript, we find a related discussion on the sensitivity limit of high frequency detectors in \cite{dagnolo2024classical}, restricted to linear measurement in the ideal lossless case.